tanin47/embeddable-java-web-framework/README.md

 ### Why is Minum chosen?

-Minum is the smallest web framework written in pure Java.
+Minum is the smallest web framework written in pure Java with *zero* dependencies.
 One of its goals is to avoid reflection and magic, which is great for embeddability.

 I've looked at a couple other options:

 * Javalin requires Kotlin runtime, which adds 2-3MB to the JAR.
 * Vert.x is not a minimal web framework.
 It focuses on reactivity.
 * Blade is comparable but doesn't seem to focus on avoiding reflection and magic.

+The above options also have external dependencies.

 ### What if we cannot open another port?